josecarlosmemo/summer-icpc-2022/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

-## Good Practices in Competitive Progrmamming
+## Good Practices in Competitive Programming

 ### Optimizing `cin` & `cout`